oracle-livelabs/sprints/data-management/sprint-ogg-emp-credential-classic-cli/sprint-ogg-emp-credential-classic-cli.md

 ## Create credentials for GoldenGate Classic instance in the EM CLI client:

 1. Login to the EM CLI client.
-2. Discover Oracle GoldenGate clasic instance.
+2. Discover Oracle GoldenGate classic instance.
 3. To create Named Credentials (host credentials), run the `create_named_credential` verb as shown in the following example:

     ```